smoczyna/url-converter/README.md

 General assumption here is that user can send long url with proposed short url or without it.
 _/url-converter-named/_ endponits deal with first case while _/url-converter/_ with the second one respectively.
 When user send conversion request without care about the result, it's original url used to send request is used as the base to create shot url.
+Whatever the way chosen there are two separate endpoints for each method for json and plain text inputs.

 ### Endpoints